Alocasia Growth Rate? (How Big/Tall It Gets+Growing It Faster)

 Alocasia is a fast-growing tropical plant that can grow 3-5 feet tall in a year when grown outdoors.
-Potted Alocasia can grow up to 1-2 feet every year as they have a limited space to spread their roots and gets less nutrients.
-You will notice the most growth during the summer month.
+Potted alocasia can grow up to 1-2 feet yearly as they have a limited space to spread their roots and get less nutrients.
+You will notice the most growth during the summer months.

-The growth speed of the Alocasia depends on the variety you own, the external conditions that it gets, and the care you provide.
-If everything is suitable for your Alocasia, the plant will grow fast.
+The growth speed of the alocasia depends on the variety you own, the external conditions it gets, and the care you provide.
+If everything is suitable for your alocasia, the plant will grow fast.

 Please note: Simplify Plants is reader-supported.
 Some links in the post are affiliate links and I get a commission from purchases made through links in the post.